marcelotokarnia/django-news/README.md

 #### Raise your node server

-~~You need this to server webpack automagically bundled assets after each change on frontend files~~
+You need this to server webpack automagically bundled assets after each change on frontend files

-~~`npm run dev`~~
+`npm run dev`

-I removed the webpack-dev-server because it would require pre_compile steps in heroku's python deployment pipeline, which I don't have the time to do it right now.

-For now, `npm run build` will bundle your assets, ready to be served.

 #### Migrate database schema